martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 ## **Salary Cap**

-Salary caps have been introduced over the last three decades in three of the four leagues: NBA, NHL, and NFL.
-Major League Baseball is the only major sports league in the United States that does not have a salary cap; however, it does have a luxury tax in place of a salary cap in order to level the spending an individual team can spend on their roster.
-In Major League Baseball, their “luxury tax” allows teams to go over the threshold, but at a premium.
+Salary caps were introduced to the NBA, NHL, and NFL over the last three decades as an effort to place an upper limit on team spending.
+In place of a salary cap, the MLB implemented a luxury tax which allows teams to go over the threshold, but at a premium.
+In this part of the analysis, I leverage payroll data to determine the correlation between total wins in a season and a team's payroll for that season.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Salarycapbyleague.png" alt="alt text" width="640" height="427">

-Another variable that we will consider in our competitiveIndex will be the correlation between total wins in a season and a team's payroll for that season.
-Let's look at the relationship between wins and salary across the leagues.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NHLpayrollandwins.png" alt="alt text" width="640" height="427">